 If you’d like to learn more about the CompactLogix and ControlLogix, check out my new free PAC Getting Started course at TheAutomationSchool.com

-And if you have any comments or questions about this article please feel free to share them with us by using the “Leave a reply” form at the bottom of this page.
+And if you have any comments or questions about this article please feel free to share them with us by using the “post a comment or question” link below.